j-rowenmiano/rowenmiano/README.md

 ### VibroWake: Drowsy Detection System through Photoplethysmography

-Fabricated a drowsiness detection embedded in a watch-like device through **photoplethysmography technology**.
-The researchers assessed the accuracy of heart beat detection by comparing our device to a standard pulse oximeter.
-The study revealed that VibroWake has an accuracy of **90.92%** in terms of heart rate detection during different conditions such as sleeping, resting, and during motion.
+Fabricated a drowsiness detection system embedded in a watch-like device through **photoplethysmography technology**.
+We the researchers assessed the accuracy of heart beat detection by comparing our device to a standard pulse oximeter.
+The study revealed that VibroWake has an accuracy of **90.92%** against the standard pulse oximeter in terms of heart rate detection during different conditions such as sleeping, resting, and during motion.

 ![VibroWake](/assets/vibro_wake.png)